 - MRI scans

-Your physician can combine all these pieces of information to determine what is causing your pain, weakness, and/or discomfort.
+Your doctor can combine all these pieces of information to determine what is causing your pain, weakness, or discomfort.

 Treatments for a slipped disk range from conservative to surgical.
-The treatment typically depends on the level of discomfort you are experiencing and how far the disk has slipped out of place.
+The treatment typically depends on the level of discomfort you’re experiencing and how far the disk has slipped out of place.

 Taking over-the-counter pain relievers and avoiding heavy lifting and painful positions can also help.

-While it may be tempting to refrain from all physical activity while you are experiencing the pain/discomfort of a slipped disk, this can lead to muscle and joint stiffness.
+While it may be tempting to refrain from all physical activity while you’re experiencing the pain or discomfort of a slipped disk, this can lead to muscle weakness and joint stiffness.
 Instead, try to remain as active as possible through stretching or low-impact activities such as walking.

-If your slipped disk pain does not respond to over-the-counter treatments, your physician may prescribe stronger medications.
+If your slipped disk pain does not respond to over-the-counter treatments, your doctor may prescribe stronger medications.
 These include:

 - muscle relaxers to relieve muscle spasms

 - nerve pain medications like gabapentin or duloxetine